claudiolmc/quarkus-panache-example/README.md

 ./mvnw compile quarkus:dev
 ```

-Using a browser ou a REST client tool test the application using the following URLs:
+Using a browser or a REST client tool test the application using the following URLs:

 [http://localhost:80809/country](http://localhost:80809/country)